ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

                 /* we're stuck again ! */
                 this.pipes.once('drain', this.got_drain.bind(this));
         } else {
+                /* we don't have anything left to send, resume regular
+                 * operation */
                 this.target_ready = true;
         }
 }

-/* insert our leaky passthrough attempt in-between the source and
+/* insert our leaky passthrough stream attempt in-between
- * our destination */
+ * the source and our destination */ source.pipe(leaky).pipe(destination);
-source.pipe(leaky).pipe(destination);
 ```

 So basically we have created a transform stream.
 It pushes data chunks in a
 circular buffer.
-As long as the piped destination is not overwelmed, it also
+As long as the piped destination is not overwhelmed, it also
 immediately pulls a data chunk out of that buffer and pushes it downstream.
 When the destination signals it can't handle more data, we let the circular
 buffer get filled and potentially overflowed.
 We only resume sending new chunks
-once the destination stream sends us a 'drain' (= ready to go) event.
+once the destination stream sends us a 'drain' (= starving, send me more)
+event.

-Notice the two logs I have inserted here.
-One would print 'full' as soon as the
+*Notice the two logs* that have been inserted here.
+One would print 'full' as
-destination signals a buffer overrun and 'drain' as soon as the destination is
+soon as the destination signals a buffer overrun and the other 'drain' as soon
-back to a nicer buffering level.
+as the destination is back to a nicer buffering level.

-To my surprise, when running the code above with a slow client, these two logs
+To my surprise, when running the code above with a slow client, **these two
-are never displayed.
+logs are never displayed.**

 # Show me that back-pressure

 Initially I though that push() returning false was node's way of propagating
 back-pressure.
 After all, if you look at the (evasive) documentation on the
 [subject](http://nodejs.org/api/stream.html#stream_event_drain) back-pressure
-is mentionned once in an example that shows how to interact with Writable
+is mentioned once in an example using `write` that shows how to interact with
-streams correctly.
-It therefore semmed only natural that using the internal
+Writable streams correctly.
+It therefore seemed only natural that using the
-push() call when connecting to streams at a lower level would have the same
+internal push() call when connecting two streams natively would have the same
 semantics, especially since according to the
 [doc](http://nodejs.org/api/stream.html#stream_readable_read_size_1) :